Airsquire/PCL-Docker/README.md

 ## Reason for not using CUDA 9.0+

- The 'compute_20', 'sm_20', and 'sm_21' architectures are deprecated in CUDA 9.0
+ The 'compute_20', 'sm_20', and 'sm_21' architectures are deprecated in CUDA 9.0.
+But PCL 1.8.1 is still using these architectures